-22. If data forwarding is needed, the MN may send the Xn-U Address Indication message to the selected candidate SN.
-The SN may decide to perform, if applicable, early data forwarding for SN-terminated bearers, together with the sending of an Early Status Transfer message to the source MN.
+26-27.
+If data forwarding is needed, the MN may send the Xn-U Address Indication message to the selected candidate SN.
+The SN may decide to perform, if applicable, early data forwarding for SN-terminated bearers, together with the sending of an Early Status Transfer message to the MN.